-The Company announced in February 2014 that the Board of Directors had approved a dividend policy providing for the payment of semi-annual dividends and from time to time, payment of a special dividend based on revenues generated from exceptional stone tenders, subject to the Company's overall financial position and other factors existing at the time under consideration.
-The Company also announced that the Board intends to declare in May 2014 its first semi-annual dividend of CDN\$0.02 (CDN\$0.04 annually) per share for payment in June 2014.
+The Company announced in February 2014 approval of a dividend policy providing for the payment of semi-annual dividends and from time to time, payment of a special dividend based on revenues generated from exceptional stone tenders, subject to the Company's overall financial position and other factors existing at the time under consideration.
+The Company declared in:

+- May 2014 a semi-annual dividend of CDN\$0.02 per share for payment in June 2014 - November 2014 a semi- annual dividend of CDN\$0.02 per share and a special dividend of CDN\$0.04 per share for payment in December 2014

 Payment of any cash dividend under the policy is subject to the Board's determination at the appropriate time that the declaration of a dividend is in the best interests of Lucara and Lucara's shareholders and is in compliance with all laws and agreements of Lucara applicable to the declaration and payment of cash dividends.